bibhas2/TomEEArchetype/README.md

 This is an archetype to quickly create a JavaEE web project for TomEE.

+##Features
+- The generated project has a single dependency for the whole Java EE 6 web profile API.
+This covers, web, EJB, JAX-RS etc.
+- Certain XML files are added to WEB-INF for JAX-RS to work correctly in Tomee.

+The generated WAR file is fairly standard compliant and you should be deploy it to any Java EE 6 web container.

 ##Install the Archetype
 ```
 git clone https://github.com/bibhas2/TomEEArchetype.git